vapor-ware/synse-server/proposals/v3/api.md

 #### Response

 ##### OK (200)
 The response JSON will match the configuration scheme.
+See: [Config](server.md#configuration).

 ##### Error (500)
 See: [Errors](#errors)